NikolaosPapas/aisd-wde-03-styling-a-form/README.md

 - Verify that the login form is centered on the page and that all elements are styled correctly.
 - Test the form's responsiveness by resizing your browser window to see how the layout adapts.
 - Customize the styles and form content as you like with the assistance of AI if needed.
+- Look through all your code and ask AI to explain anything you do not understand in both the `html` and `css` files.
+- Ask for AI help (if needed) to change colors and styles throughout your form.
+Make it your own.

 ## Things you may ask AI for help with while testing